 The devel testbed is using actual production data and is being operationally monitoring by the same monitoring probes that are used to monitor also the production instance.
 Furthermore at the end of each sprint, the product team performs the sprint review ceremony in which the important features are presented to the ARGO stakeholders and live tested on the devel testbed.
 After the successful completion of the sprint review, the new code base is merged on each component's master branch.

-In case more than one developers are working on the same component or a developer is working in parallel in more than one features for the same component, the use of feature branches is advised.
+In case more than one developer is working on the same component or a developer is working in parallel in more than one features for the same component, the use of feature branches is advised.

 The Devel branch is considered to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
 Some would call this the “integration branch”.
 This is where automatic builds are built from.